 ‘Savings’ hording

 Without a clear understanding of your true wealth position, it is common that excessive funds accumulate in Savings accounts.
 For some, this is a ‘rainy day’ precaution.
-For some, it is a lack of awareness that other assets need to be considered in the wealth management mix.
-(Amazingly, superannuation is one of those assets overlooked in this context.)
+For some, it is a lack of understanding of other assets that contribute to the wealth management mix.
+Superannuation is one of those assets to incorporate in the management plan.
 And for others, the lack of understanding of how investing works leaves them unwilling to ‘risk’ their funds.

 Characteristics of Savings accounts include that they do not grow in value other than by added deposits, and interest earned.
-However, their value is eroded by inflation (often at a higher rate than the interest earned), and taxation.
+Furthermore, their value erodes with –

 Ignoring your investor risk aversion profile